Ezequiel-H/ai_sql_py/README.md

 **Horizontal Scaling:** Deploy multiple instances of the model service behind a load balancer to efficiently handle concurrent requests.

+**Agent-Based Processing:** Use agents to dynamically route queries, distribute workloads, and enable resource scaling and fault tolerance for model services.

 ### 3. User Interface Scalability

 #### Interface Optimization